Alternating Wentzel-Kramers-Brillouin Approximation to the Schr\"{o}dinger Equation: Rediscover the Bremmers series and beyond: Theory of The Alternating WKB(a-WKB) Approximation

+One way to visualize this ansatz is to treat the right-going and left-going waves of $a e^{iS}$ and $b e^{-iS}$ as two linear independent solutions which form a coordinate system decribing what the wave function is look like in this two-dimensional space.
+Substituting Eq. (\ref{eq:7}) into Eq. (\ref{eq:1}) and apply the following conditions

 This procedure has a part of flavor in the method of variational parameters, but it is not exactly the same.
-The first condition implies that the variation of amplitudes $a(x)$ and $b(x)$ are sufficiently small compared with their respective phase terms.
-The second condition suggests a plane-wave like solution with the wave number being the classical momentum.
-Therefore, we obtain a set of coupled differential equations for the amplitude variables,
+The first condition implies that the variation of amplitudes $a(x)$ and $b(x)$ are sufficiently small as two waves interact to each other, compared with their respective phase terms (i.e., $a'e^{iS}+b'e^{-iS}=0$).
+The second condition suggests a plane-wave like solution with the wave number being the classical momentum, namely the Schr\"{o}dinger equation.
+Therefore, we obtain a set of coupled differential equations for the amplitude variables \footnote{For the derivation of the coupled differential equations, see Appendix. \ref{Appendix.A} }

-We interpret these equations as follows.
-If a particle is moving forward (to the positve x direction from left to right), then the amplitudes $a(x)$ refers to the forward-going wave amplitude.
+The coupled differential equations are interpreted as follows.
+If a particle is moving forward (to the positve x direction from left to right), then the function $a(x)$ refers to the forward-going wave amplitude.
 However, when it confronts a finite potential, a reflection wave would be generated simultaneously as the wave proceeds into the interaction regions.
-Thus, the amplitude $b(x)$ refers to the backward-going wave amplitude.
-Such physics of incoming and reflected waves is governed by the coupling terms.
+Thus, the function $b(x)$ refers to the backward-going wave amplitude.
+Such physics of incoming and reflected waves is governed by the coupling terms, where $\frac{p'}{2p}$ is called differential reflection coefficient \cite{Berry1972}.
 One way to decouple the equations is to employ the method of averaging.
-Assuming the conditions of highly oscillating phases, the contributions of the inhomogeneous terms with the factors $e^{2iS}$ and $e^{-2iS}$ , respectively, would fade away in the background.
+Assuming the conditions of highly oscillating phases, then the contributions of the inhomogeneous terms with the factors $e^{2iS}$ and $e^{-2iS}$, respectively, would fade away in the background.
 This way we can obtain the first order WKB solutions, but the interference effects are totally ignored.
 Instead, we use the perturbation method to explore more about the mathematical structure of these equations.
-Let us rewrite the coupled differential equations in the matrix form by introducing a sufficiently small bookkeeping parameter $\epsilon$,
+Let us rewrite the coupled differential equations in the matrix form by introducing a sufficiently small bookkeeping parameter $\epsilon$